 With the number of remarriages increasing, consequently leading to complicated family structures in terms of wills and probate, William Ware, Private Client Consultant at Hampshire based law firm Warner Goodman LLP looks at the impact that this is having on inheritance claims and what this means for you and your family.

 The recent case of Kloosman v Aylen highlights the need to obtain proper legal advice and to openly discuss intentions before making large lifetime gifts.
 Elderly parents wanting to benefit children or friends before they die need to consider the consequences, and be clear and open about their intentions if they want to avoid family fights and court battles advises William Ware, Private Client Consultant.

 It is not often that a law report from the Court of Protection provides a chuckle for practising lawyers.
 This is precisely what happened this week however for a group of lawyers at Hampshire based law firm Warner Goodman LLP!

 Experts warn householders to take care over asset protection schemes against future care home contributions.
 Following the long awaited announcement on the changes to residential care fee contributions, homeowners with higher value property are being drawn to routes to protect their assets, but experts are warning them to watch out for expensive schemes that will not work.

 This week saw a milestone decision from Jeremy Hunt, the Health Secretary, when he announced changes to the funding arrangements for the elderly.
-William Ware, Private Client Partner, has welcomed the plans that will see pensioners with savings of up to £123,000 receive state support for their care costs, a rise from the previous amount of £23,250.
+William Ware, Private Client Consultant, has welcomed the plans that will see pensioners with savings of up to £123,000 receive state support for their care costs, a rise from the previous amount of £23,250.